Life (soundtrack)

+Music Inspired by the Motion Pitcure Life is the soundtrack album to the Ted Demme's 1999 film Life.
+It was released on March 16, 1999, through Rock Land/Interscope Records.
+Production was handled by R. Kelly, Wyclef Jean and Jerry Duplessis.
+It features contributions from Brian McKnight, City High, Destiny's Child, DJ Quik, Free Marie, Ja Rule, Juvenile, K-Ci & JoJo, Kelly Price, Khadejia, Maxwell, Mocha, Mýa, Nature, Reptile, R. Kelly, Sparkle, Talent, The Isley Brothers, Trisha Yearwood, Vegas Cats, Wyclef Jean and Xzibit.

+The album peaked at number 10 on the Billboard 200 and number 2 on the Top R&B/Hip-Hop Albums charts in the United States.
+It received a Platinum certification by the Recording Industry Association of America on June 18, 1999 for selling 1,000,000 copies in the US alone.

-Life is the soundtrack to the 1999 film, Life.
-It was released on March 16, 1999, by Rockland Records and Interscope Records.
-The soundtrack was almost entirely produced by R&B singer R. Kelly, with Wyclef Jean and Jerry Duplessis producing four tracks on the album.
-The soundtrack was a huge success, making it to No. 10 on the Billboard 200 and No. 2 on the Top R&B/Hip-Hop Albums.
-It spawned the hit single "Fortunate" by Maxwell, which peaked at No. 4 on the Billboard Hot 100.
-The soundtrack was certified platinum on June 18, 1999, while "Fortunate" was certified gold on June 2 that same year.
-"What Would You Do?", by City High, would go on to chart in 2001.
+It spawned the hit single "Fortunate", which peaked at No. 4 on the Billboard Hot 100 and was certified gold by the RIAA on June 2 that same year.
+"What Would You Do?" would go on to chart in 2001.
 A version of the classic Harold Melvin & the Blue Notes song "Wake Up Everybody" plays during the film's opening credits.